 In the mid-20th Century, economists generally concurred that Argentina had the potential to become a world economic power.
 Rich in resources with a rapidly advancing socioeconomic infrastructure, Argentina enjoyed a population whose culture favored a strong work ethic.
 Politically stable, Argentina also boasted a well developed agricultural industry.
 It’s capital city, Buenos Aires had all the trappings of a large, metropolitan city in Western Europe.

 Yet, this national promise, like that of so many other nations, was destroyed by Progressive Marxism.
 One need only listen to the Communist polemics of the current Pope, himself from Argentina, to understand how Argentina was deprived of her destiny and turned into a listless, socialistic welfare state.
-While it avoided the totalitarian form of Communism that might have been forced upon it had the terrorists won their guerrilla war, no one today anticipates Argentina becoming a world power and, despite massive wealth redistribution, it’s large population of poor people are now more worse off than ever.
+While it avoided the totalitarian form of Communism that might have been forced upon it had the terrorists won their guerrilla war, nobody today anticipates Argentina becoming a world power and, despite massive wealth redistribution, it’s large population of poor people are now further worse off, economically, than ever before.
 Not that this will dissuade Argentina’s Progressive leaders from their current economic policies.
 In the end, the Left engages in wealth redistribution not to help the poor as much as to limit the challenge to their monopoly on power that the wealthy pose.

 Jorge Rafael Videla came from a long line of public officials and elites.
 It was therefor surprising to those who knew him that, although unquestionably patriotic, he had no interest in politics, political parties or ever holding public office.
 He had different plans for his life.
 Videla’s dream of serving as an officer in the Argentine Army was fulfilled in 1944 when he was commissioned as a Second Lieutenant in that Army upon his graduation from the prestigious National Military College (Colegio Militar de la Nacion).